Optimal Transport Reconstruction of Baryon Acoustic Oscillations

-There are two reasons why treating biased tracers, and halos in particular, is more complicated. \begin{itemize} \item[i.]
-The first is that halos typically span a range of masses. \end{itemize} Accommodating this turns out to be straightforward.
-The assumption of uniform initial conditions means that one simply sets $v_i\propto m_i$ in equation~(\ref{eq:Kpsi}), where $m_i=n_i\,m_p$ is the mass of each object and $m_p$ is the particle mass. \begin{itemize} \item[ii.]
-The second is more pernicious: Whereas the initial dark matter field was uniform, the initial proto-halo distribution was not \cite{mw1996, st1999}.
-Moreover, the Lagrangian-space clustering of the proto-halo patches depends on their mass.
-This means that one may {\em not} assume that the (mass-weighted) barycenters of the Laguerre cells of the biased tracers are uniformly distributed.
-In principle, this seriously complicates the OT approach. \end{itemize} One way to address this is by including a model for the `dust' -- the mass that is not associated with the biased tracers -- since the initial distribution of (mass-weighted) tracers plus dust should be uniform.
+For the dark matter field, comprised of equal mass particles, the assumption of uniform initial conditions implies that all the $v_i$ in equation~\ref{eq:Kpsi} are equal.
+The associated OT algorithm accurately recovers the set of displacements $\bx-\bq$ which maps the $z=0$ position $\bx$ of each dark matter particle to the barycenter of its associated Laguerre cell $\bq$ \cite{royaMAK}.
+Treating biased tracers, and halos in particular, is more complicated because: \begin{itemize} \item[i.]
+Halos typically span a range of masses. \item[ii.]
+Whereas the initial dark matter field was uniform, the initial proto-halo distribution was not.
+Moreover, the Lagrangian-space clustering of the proto-halo patches depends on their mass \cite{mw1996, st1999}. \end{itemize} Accommodating (i) is straightforward: The assumption of uniform initial conditions means that one simply sets $v_i\propto m_i$ in equation~(\ref{eq:Kpsi}), where $m_i=n_i\,m_p$ is the mass of each object ($m_p$ is the particle mass).
+However, in principle, (ii) seriously complicates the OT approach.
+To address this, we include a model for the Eulerian `dust' -- the mass that is not associated with the biased tracers -- since the initial distribution of (mass-weighted) tracers plus dust should be uniform.
 Typically (e.g. for BAO surveys), the biased tracers account for only $\sim 20\%$ of the total mass density.
 Fortunately, our OT algorithm is fast, so the additional computational load required to reconstruct dust as well as the biased tracers is offset by the simplicity of the initial condition.

-Therefore, in addition to the masses of the Eulerian objects which are observed, our weighted OT algorithm also requires a guess regarding the Eulerian spatial distribution of the dust.
-In what follows, we use a random subset of the dark matter particles which are not assigned to the biased tracers to model the dust.
-This will be more complicated in real data but we defer discussion of how to model the dust (using results from, e.g., \cite{cai2011, elucid2014, voronoi2020}), to a follow-up study.
+We present results for two dust models: \begin{itemize} \item[U.] Dust is uniformly distributed; if the total mass in dust is $M_d$, we use $N_d$ particles each of mass $m_d = M_d/N_d$ to model it. \end{itemize} \begin{itemize} \item[W.] The dust is arranged in a cosmic `web', represented by a random subset of the dark matter particles in a simulation which were not assigned to the biased tracers. \end{itemize} Implementing U in real data is straightforward; W will be more complicated.

+Although both dust models make an assumption about the background density, the results to follow are robust to $\sim 10$\% variations in this density.
+Since the background density is already known to much higher precision, other than when converting angles and redshifts to distances, our method requires no other assumption about the background cosmological model.